July 18, 2024

 Statement of Work vs Scope of Work

-Why do you need an SOW?
+Why do you need a Statement of Work?

-What should it include?
+What should a Statement of Work include?

 3. Timeline and deadlines.
 It is crucial to specify the project timeline, including start and end dates, as well as any important deadlines.
 A well-defined timeline helps keep the project on track and ensures timely completion of the key deliverables.
+Additionally, specifying the project location within the timeline can help manage logistics and collaboration.

 4. Roles and responsibilities.
 Clearly define the roles and responsibilities of each party involved in the project.
 This may include the client, the supplier, subcontractors, or other third parties.
 As a result, this helps to prevent confusion and ensures that everyone knows what is expected of them.